Kouyang07/Java-Math-Utilities/README.md

 Trig - COS = Calculates the cosine of a given number

-Info - PS = Check if the number is a perfect square
+Misc - PS = Check if the number is a perfect square

-Info - PI = List the numbers of PI
+Misc - PI = List the numbers of PI

-Info - RNG = Random Number Generator
+Misc - RNG = Random Number Generator